Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 Features

-Piano Time is kept simple and is meant to mimic the sound of a piano.
-For this reason, you can not really customize the sound.
+Piano We keep time simple and aim to replicate the sound of a piano.
+For this reason, you cannot really customize the sound.
 For example, you will not find different instrument sounds, reverb, or delay.
 But that might be a good thing if you just want to play the piano.

 You can record and save clips of what you play.
 This nice feature allows you to record a part, play it back, and then put something else over it.
 This is handy if you want to write a few songs.
-Be warned, though: these clips are only saved in the free version while the program is open.
+However, note that the free version only saves these clips while the program is open.
 You’ll have to pay a small fee for the upgrade to save or export the recorded tracks as MP3 files.

 The program is preloaded with a few very simple tracks that you can play along to, such as Amazing Grace or Mary Had a Little Lamb.
 The keys light up to show you how to play along, and you can slow down or speed up the tempo to your liking.
 This feature is best for absolute beginners or children learning to play the piano.
 It’s useful for anyone learning to play the piano with it.
 There are also some basic scale exercises you can play along with.

-Other features include a metronome that can be adjusted.
+Other features include an adjustable metronome.
 I found the clicking a bit annoying, but it does the job.

 Performance and sound

-This can be frustrating because a key’s quick’stacatto’ press is no different from holding the key down.
+This can be frustrating because the quick staccato press of a key is equivalent to holding it down.
 This causes notes to blend into each other when you do not want them to or not sound as long as you might have hoped.

 For me, the app had virtually no latency (the time between pressing a key and hearing the sound).
 This is partly due to the app, but I’m sure it’s also due to your computer.
-This may not be the case if you are trying to use the app on a computer or laptop that does not have much RAM or has a slow processor.
+You may not be able to use the app on a computer or laptop with little RAM or a slow processor.
 If you experience a delay in MIDI, read this article.

 Other users have noticed that the app can crash when ads load.
 This has happened to me before and was very annoying.
-You can get rid of the ads by paying a small fee, so it might be worth doing this if you have this problem.
+If this is a problem, paying a small fee to remove the ads may be worth it.

 Piano 10 is very similar to Piano Time in many ways.
 You can download it from the Windows App Store on any Windows device.